Three Wide Awakes in 1860

 Harriet Tubman’s rescue of a runaway slave in Troy, New York was tied to the outsized Wide Awake chapter there.

-A German-language Abraham Lincoln campaign parade transparency used by Missouri’s German Wide Awakes.
+A German-language Abraham Lincoln campaign parade transparency used by Missouri’s German Wide Awakes who drilled under young Sergeant Ulysses S. Grant.

-Custom letterhead stamps from a Wide Awake member shows a zig-zag march, from Brown University’s Civil War letter collection.
+Custom letterhead stamps from a Wide Awake member, from Brown University’s collection of Civil War letterhead.
+Henry Sperry’s communications with chapter leaders was often in this form.

 Wide Awake member and future President James Garfield.

-Several of the campaign marching torches in the Smithsonian Collection.
+Several of the marching torches in the Smithsonian Collection.

 A still from Connecticut public TV’s 100 year anniversary re-creation film of Lincoln meeting the Wide Awakes (1960).

-One of the first Wide Awake torches with gimbal hinges – invented by a club member from Hartford.
+One of the first Wide Awake torches with gimbal hinges.

 “The Political Excitement in New York City – A ‘Rush’ During the Passage of a Precession on Broadway,” Harpers Illustrated.
 A common sight, political marches turning into melees.